ninjaaron/compose-struct/README.rst

 and ``**kwargs`` haven't been implemented either.
 Both of those things are planned. args/kwargs have a higher priority and should be available soon.

+Also be aware that this library uses code generation at class-creation time.
+The intent is to optimize performance of instances at the cost of slowing class creation.
+If you're dynamically creating huge numbers of classes, using ``compose.struct`` might be a bad idea.
+FYI, ``namedtuple`` does the same.
+I haven't looke at the source for attrs_ too much, but I did see some strings with sourcecode there as well.

 Pre-Defined Interfaces
 ----------------------